sourcebots/docs/content/api/vision.md

 ```

 ## Marker properties
-The markers that are contained within the array have some useful properties:
+The markers that are contained within the list have some useful properties:

   - `is_wall_marker()` - returns whether or not the marker is a wall marker.
   - `is_token_marker()` - returns whether or not the marker is a token marker.